 - a) Social media and non-interactive websites may be used if it does not impede the educational process as outlined in the CSULB Campus Regulations; the CA Educational Code and/or the local, state or federal laws, ordinances or regulations. - b) Sponsored ads, filters and other image-based campaign materials must be approved in advance and on file with the GEO. - c) Use of BeachBoard for anything other than academic purposes is strictly prohibited. - d) Unsolicited emails using BeachSync and other platforms are strictly prohibited.
-Unsolicited emails shall be defined as emails that are sent to a person, group or student organization without prior knowledge and consent granted from the receiving person, group or student organization. - e) Use of ASI social media sites (Facebook, Twitter, Instagram and Snapchat) is strictly prohibited with the exception of the ASI student government election account. - f) All candidates using social media must follow and accept the following of the ASI student government elections account. - g) No electronic campaigning shall begin prior to the formal campaigning period. - h) All candidates using social media must follow and accept the following of the ASI student government elections account. - i) The use of chat platforms such as Reddit and Discord are not recommended due to the lack of oversight of the sites and the anonymity of account users.
+Unsolicited emails shall be defined as emails that are sent to a person, group or student organization without prior knowledge and consent granted from the receiving person, group or student organization.

+- e) Use of ASI social media sites (Facebook, Twitter, Instagram and Snapchat) is strictly prohibited with the exception of the ASI student government election account. - f) No electronic campaigning shall begin prior to the formal campaigning period. - g) All candidates using social media must follow and accept the following of the ASI student government elections account. - h) The use of chat platforms such as Reddit and Discord are not recommended due to the lack of oversight of the sites and the anonymity of account users.